bios42eth/talenlayer-id-report/findings.md

 - Check transfer has been done correctly or revert.
 This could lead to blocking situations.
 - Fallbak to wrapped ether if call failed.
 This could lead to situation where the recipient contract does not know how to handle ERC20.

+### Unchecked transfered amount
+Severity
+Medium

+Location
+TalentLayerEscrow::createTransaction#478

+Description
+ERC20 transfered value is not checked.
+The call could work without the correct amount to be transfered.
+If less tokens are transfered, this would lead to an incoherent state and prevent the transaction from being finalized.
+This issue is mitigated by the fact that the allowed tokens are white listed.
+In the current state, taxed tokens are not supported by the platform.

+Remediation
+Check the amount actually transfered to the escrow.

 ### Math rounding error
 Severity
 Medium